 By improving surface finish with the superfinishing process, stress concentrations and wear can be significantly reduced.

 To achieve optimal surface finishes on workpieces, machining or grinding of workpieces has historically been the chosen manufacturing process.

-With these mass finishing manufacturing processes, resulting surface finishes typically hovers around 16 RA, or 16 microinches.
+With these mass finishing manufacturing processes, resulting surface finishes typically hover around 16 RA, or 16 microinches.

-This has a direct benefit on the life of the part.
-In fact, such a huge surface finish reduction can increase the life of a part up to 300%.
+This has a direct benefit on the life of the parts.
+In fact, such a huge surface finish reduction can increase the life of parts up to 300%.

-This is because of the friction reduction and increased rolling contact fatigue life.
+This is because of the friction reduction caused by the product.